Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 At le those whether crane whether.

-So, in one text we have a sound citation of 4 markers of the genre: Bai (tales-bayushki) - lines 1, 8, 9, 12, 13, 14; Lyuli (lyuli) - 5, 8, 10, 11, 13, 14, 15, 21, 22, 25, 27 lines; Kachi - 2, 9 lines, Sleep-sleep - 4, 5, 6, 17, 28.
-We could highlight more assonances for "a", "i", "y", "u", alliterations for "b", "l", "s", as a partial quotation of sound commands.
-Thus, the phonetic structure of a lullaby mainly consists of scales corresponding in sound to the initial, formulaic markers of the genre, the content of which contains the “soothing” reaction of the addressee.
-We repeat, we did not specifically choose the text.
-Almost any untruncated text has this specificity to a greater or lesser extent.
-Here are two more texts to confirm.
+So, in one text we have an audio quotation of 4 genre markers: Bai (bayushki) – lines 1, 8, 9, 12, 13, 14; Lyuli (lyuli) – 5, 8, 10, 11, 13, 14, 15, 21, 22, 25, 27 lines; Kachi – 2, 9 line, Sleep-sleep – 4, 5, 6, 17, 28.
+We could also highlight assonances on “a”, “i”, “u”, “u”, alliterations on “b”, "l", "s", as a partial quotation of sound commands.
+Thus, the phonetic structure of a lullaby primarily consists of scales that correspond in sound to the initial, formulaic markers of the genre, the content of which contains a “calming” reaction of the addressee.
+We repeat, we did not specifically select the text.
+Almost any unabridged text has this specificity to a greater or lesser extent.
+Let us cite two more texts to confirm this.

-The first is the first publication of a lullaby (1838) and it also highlights the sound correspondences to the markers:
+The first represents the first publication of a lullaby (1838) and it also highlights sound correspondences to the markers:

 "Hush, Little Baby, Do not Say a Word,